 Muscolino added, “A variety of software technologies are classified as ‘digital workers.’
 The technology gaining the most airtime today is robotic process automation (RPA), but other automation technologies, and AI-enabled technologies, like digital assistants and chatbots, are also classified as ‘digital workers’.”

-Another targeted theory, perhaps apocryphal, often predicts robot co-workers as a threat, with the cry, "they're taking our jobs!"
-In reality, Mucolino said, "Though there may be some vulnerable populations,.
+Another targeted theory, perhaps apocryphal, often predicts robot co-workers as a threat, with the cry, “they’re taking our jobs!”
+In reality, Mucolino said, “Though there may be some vulnerable populations, the reality is that in most cases these software solutions automate a task or sub-task, not an entire process or an entire job.
 In many situations, these solutions augment the capabilities of human workers, enabling those workers to focus on higher value tasks and innovation, driving additional values for the organization.
-This also improves the employee experience and engagement by eliminating routine, repetitive tasks."
+This also improves the employee experience and engagement by eliminating routine, repetitive tasks.”